-Parameter worker_word is the name to give to the single XESTT resource type.
-Good choices are "Worker", "Nurse", "Employee", and so on.
+Parameter id is an identifier identifying the instance, returned by are "Worker", "Nurse", "Employee", and so on.
 This value is also used when NRC decides to assign its own names to the workers (Section 3.8).
 Parameter as may be NULL, or it may be an arena set, as for NrcArchiveMake; indeed, it would almost certainly be the same arena set.